miikka/boolean-simplifier/README.md

 * `[:not ...]` is a negation
 * Any other values are variables.

-It is based on the following rules:
+It is based on the following observations:

 * When evaluating `b` in `[:and a b]`, we know that `a` is true.
 * When evaluating `b` in `[:or a b]`, we know that `a` is false.